saksham002/Regularisation-for-MTL/README.md

 # Requirements and References
 The code uses the following Python packages and they are required: ``tensorboardX, pytorch, click, numpy, torchvision, tqdm, scipy, Pillow.``

-The code is only tested in ``Python 3`` using ``Anaconda`` environment.
+The code is only tested in ``Python 3`` using an ``Anaconda`` environment.

 # Usage
 The code base uses `configs.json` for the global configurations like dataset directories, etc..
 Experiment specific parameters are provided seperately as a json file.
-See the `params_celeba.json` for an example.
+See the `params_celeba.json` file for an example.

 To train a model, use the command:
 ```bash